jhunkeler/astroconda/source/contributing.rst

 optimal approach would be to contact the developers and plead with them to normalize the exit value.

 Below is our ``sympy`` final recipe.
-Despite the overwheming use of JINGA2 in our example, things are looking pretty streamlined.
+Despite the overwhelming use of JINGA2 in our example, things are looking pretty streamlined.

 .. code-block:: none